 François Léveillé is currently a participating scientist at NASA's Mars Science Laboratory and has worked closely with the ChemCam team (the first planetary LIBS instrument) on the Curiosity rover, which has been on Mars since 2012.
 He is also a collaborator of the Franco-American team that is developing the SuperCam instrument for the Perseverance rover of NASA's Mars 2020 mission, which left Earth in 2020.
 He has worked extensively in environments analogous to Mars, from deep-water hydrothermal events to Arctic sedimentary deposits.

-Richard will be a member of the field sampling team for the summer of 2021.
+Richard is a member of the 2023 field sampling team.

 François Doucet, Ph.D.